 From atop the cliff the ocean stretches out endlessly before us.
-Below, we see the white flecks of surf, the darting shapes of diving gulls, the mesmerising glimmer of the silver sun on the waves, like a galaxy of twinkling stars.
+Below we see white flecks of surf, darting shapes of diving gulls and the mesmerising glimmer of the silver sun on the waves, like a galaxy of twinkling stars.
 In the middle of the swell a small boat bobs defiantly through the heaving waters.
-Aboard, a MAN stands upright; steadfast, as the blue bosom rises and deflates around him.
-He is one with the boat; the rudder an extension of his arm; his feet rooted to the deck.
+Aboard, a MAN stands upright, steadfast as the blue bosom rises and deflates around him.
+He is one with the boat, the rudder an extension of his arm, his feet rooted to the deck.

 In one swift motion he shifts to the side of the craft and hauls in a net of gleaming fish, then tosses it down at his feet, barely registering the bountiful catch — this is his normal; his day to day.
 This is his life.

 The boat cruises into the shelter of a quiet cove, home to a small pier.
 Mooring the vessel expertly, the man slings the day’s catch in a bag over his shoulder, then starts along the zigzag path up the cliff.

 The pub is perched on the edge of the towering cliff, overlooking the golden waves, glittering below.
 From a path to the right we see the man, silhouetted by the setting sun, making his way over the horizon towards the building.